SuzuMikhail/DrawingSapiens/README.md

 - pyglet (Surface pen is not supported
 - pyqt5 (Can't run normally on my devices)
 - cgkit (Need python 3.3, so I not intend to use it)
+- pySide2 (I have not enough space to install MSVC, so delayed)